Is It Worthwhile Having a Hospital Plan?

 There are many different medical aid schemes that offer excellent cover for day-to-day medical expenses and in-hospital treatment.

-The industry is well regulated and no medical scheme can afford to contravene the various laws that regulate these non-profit companies.
+Strict regulations apply to the industry and no medical scheme can afford to contravene the various laws that regulate these non-profit bodies.
 This provides consumers with peace of mind that their benefits will be available when they need them most and that it will be worthwhile to belong.